 - Reconnect with your strengths and increase self confidence.

 The Trust’s two-year funding agreement has helped Dove Hospice increase their staff numbers and develop new programmes including yoga classes and meditation.
-In 2017 a total of 53 people attended the Restoring Wellness programme.

 “It is the best thing I could ever do for myself.
 It has been much more than I expected it to be.
 The information was accurate and it was just enough – being part of a group and sharing experiences was very helpful.”